There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Predictable (-4pts)

 It was pretty easy to see where this story was going.
 With the Texas Ranger as desperate as he was, and the brothers as desperate as they were, there was really only one way for this story to end.
-I will not give away exactly what that ending is, but it follows a pretty cookie-cutter western storyline.
-I will not say much more about it, just know that if you have a guess as to how this movie will play out (regarding the fates of Toby, Tanner, and Marcus), you are probably correct.
+I will not give away exactly what that ending was, but it followed a pretty cookie-cutter western storyline.
+I will not say much more about it, just know that if you have a guess as to how this movie will play out—regarding the fates of Toby, Tanner, and Marcus—know that you are probably correct.

 Pro: Western Grit (+5pts)

 While the storyline was that of a pretty cookie-cutter, predictable, western, I did enjoy the western tone.
-It was a modern story, but really felt like a western.
-The action felt real and gritty, and the characters had a ride or die mentality.
-That is to say that their desperation and pride made them willing to risk everything.
-Say what you will about the setup of these characters and how believable it is, but the filmmakers were able to capture a rugged, real, heavy tone for this movie.
-If you are looking for a modern take on a western story, it does not get any better than Hell or High Water.
+It was a modern story, but it felt like a true western.
+The action felt real and gritty, and the characters were willing to risk their lives to get what they were after.
+Say what you will about the setup of these characters and how believable it is, but the filmmakers were able to capture a rugged, gritty western vibe for this movie.
+Some say that the age of good western movies is over, but I do not think that is true.
+I just think we are waiting for good stories set in that classic western vibe, and while I thought this story could have benefited from being less predictable, it was still a decent story, and it felt like a real western.

 Con: Boring (-5pts)

-The characters are interesting, but there is a lot of dialogue that does not seem to serve a purpose.
-It just drags the movie out, and slows the movie down.
-It is either the Texas Rangers talking to each other, or the brothers talking to each other.
-The actors do their best to keep the movie interesting, but it just felt like the filmmakers were trying to draw out the film’s runtime.
-The result is a movie that gets pretty boring in some areas.
-Thankfully the movie was able to rebound from these boring sections.
+The characters were interesting, but there were a lot of dialogue heavy scenes that did not seem to serve a purpose.
+They did not really further the story, or entertain the audience, and really just dragged the movie out, and slowed the movie down.
+It was either the Texas Rangers talking to each other, or the brothers talking to each other.
+The actors managed to keep these scenes at least somewhat interesting, but the result was a movie that got pretty boring in some areas.

 Grade: B+ (86pts)

-Hell or High Water has plot issues, but the performances are outstanding, and are able to make up for that.
-The filmmakers slowed the movie way down in some areas, and delivered heavy dialogue that will bore audiences, but the movie is able to rebound from that.
-The setup has some holes in the form of the characters ignoring logical solutions to their problem that do not require high stakes, but the movie is able to rebound from that as well.
-How does the movie rebound?
-Through great performances and a compelling tone.
+Hell or High Water had some plot issues, but the performances were really strong.
+The filmmakers slowed the movie way down in some areas, and delivered heavy dialogue scenes that will bore audiences, but the movie was able to rebound from these scenes through its interesting characters and interesting modern western vibe.
+The setup had some plot holes in the form of the characters ignoring logical solutions to their problem that did not require high stakes.
+That being said, the characters were interesting enough to get me to look past those decisions.